Raccoon Removal Tampa

 A Raccoon’s markings may help it see in bright light.

-Mama raccoons simply like attics.
-They are the most safe places to raise their young.
 Spring is the prime period for young kits to be born.
-A female raccoon can rear several juveniles per year.
+A female raccoon can rear several litters of kits per year.

 How to Get Rid of Raccoons in Tampa, FL

-It’s often a good strategy to get rid of your raccoons by trapping them, ideally through making use of a certified trapping service.
+It’s often a good strategy to get rid of your raccoon problems through raccoon trapping, ideally through making use of a certified trapping and wildlife control service.
 We are thoroughly licensed and certified by the state.
-Don’t simply head to the hardware store and start trapping raccoons with whatever you find there.
+Don’t simply head to the hardware store and start trapping raccoons with whatever you put in your palm.

-We make sure to make use of humane traps, since the last thing you want is the smell of dead raccoons floating down from the attic.
+We make sure to make use of humane traps, since the last thing you want is the smell of a dead raccoon floating down from the attic.

 Humane traps generally come in two forms

 - One way trap doors

 One way traps do a good job, but you can increase your odds of catching something by running with two-way doors.
 You want to bait your trap with food though – pet food is usually the best choice and it’s easy to find at any grocery store (though marshmallows are also tempting).
 The critter will be more likely to fall for these than anything else because they’re naturally attracted towards sweet things like this!